iesl/paper_coref/doc/installation/installing_parscit.md

   - __XML::Writer__
   - __XML::Writer::String__

-It appears that the non-__bold__ face dependencies are already installed on blake, we need to install the __bolded__ dependencies.
+It appears that the non-__bold__ face dependencies were already installed, we need to install the __bolded__ dependencies.
 You can double check that they are installed by doing

 ```
 /opt/perl/bin/perldoc -l <name>